RobertK66/obc_1769_core/doc/m90_apendix_a.md

 ----------------
 Decission to take the own OBC design with LPC1769 is based on
 - Experience from Pegasus (the Climb predecessor project)
-- Excelent Radiation robustnes of this design (prrofed in Orbit and other ground tests).
+- Excelent radiation robustnes of this design (proofed in orbit and other ground tests).

 Reconsider if
 - more complex caclulations and processes needed then the LPC1769 can deliver.